tug69666/GartnerInstightsOnMicroservices/README.md

 maintaining a product but other than that, the advantages of miniservices outweigh microservices.
-Some of the advantages include miniservices being cheaper to maintain, miniservices being able to share its data like libraries and databases while microservices can't really do that and instead owns its data, and communication between microservices have a higher chance for failure compared to miniservices.
+Some of the advantages include miniservices being cheaper to maintain, miniservices being able to share its data like libraries and databases while microservices can't really do that and instead owns its data, and communication between microservices have a higher chance for failure compared to miniservices because of the amount of services that are involved when it comes to the structure of microservices.
 Miniservices seems like a great in between to microservices that have many services and macroservices that have only one service.